icecube/icetray-public/icetray/resources/docs/keywordparams.rst

 .. note::

-   *Currently, both syntaxes work*, and may be mixed together in the same file, but the keyword-parameters version is preferred.
-In some future version of icetray the tuple-of-tuples version will disappear.
+   *Now, both syntaxes work*, and may be mixed together in the same file, but the keyword-parameters version is preferred.
+In some future version of icetray the tuple-of-tuples version may disappear.